andxz/pokemon_app/README.md

-Project title: Todo in Javascript
+Project title: Todo in Javascript <br />
 By: Andrez Romero